Palmidence/Rules/en.md

 7. Posts that discuss details regarding other Minecraft servers is not allowed.
 Certain sections of these posts may be obscured if the post exhibits any text that could be considered advertising.
 8. Titles should be formatted properly and directly relate to the topic you wish to discuss.
 Staff members reserve the right to modify any misleading, inaccurate or objectionable titles to create an easier and more streamline experience for users.
 9. Discussions surrounding personal updates, accomplishments or events is frowned upon as they are meant to be inclusive rather than oriented around a single person.
 Punishments for this will only be distributed in the event that a user continuously uses the forums for this purpose alone.
+10. Do not create topics or posts that mislead or trick other users.

 ### E. Scrimmage Server Rules